ATV insurance

 How Does ATV Insurance Differ from Auto or Homeowners Insurance?

-ATV insurance differs from auto insurance because it is designed for vehicles not primarily used on public roads.
+ATV insurance differs from auto insurance because it is designed for vehicles that are not primarily used on public roads.
 It accounts for the increased risks associated with off-road use, such as collisions with natural obstacles or other ATVs and the potential for rollovers.
 Unlike homeowners insurance, which may offer limited coverage for ATVs while on the insured’s property, ATV insurance provides comprehensive protection regardless of where the vehicle is operated.
 It also includes coverage options tailored to the specific needs of ATV riders, such as coverage for custom parts and equipment.

 Types of ATV/UTV Insurance Coverage